paolaUWB/DR16Q/ABSORPTION/README.md

 ### `abs_plot_module.py`
 - Contains all of the code necessary to plot spectra and various absorption characteristics.
 - Also contains a function for plots we utilize only for presentation purposes.

+### 'Fullabs_function_moduleVCentCalc.py'
+- Updated version of abs_function_module that contains the absorption function that FullabsorptionVCent uses.
+- Contains the updates outlined in FullabsorptionVCent

+### 'Fullabs_plot_module.py'
+- Contains minor changes on abs_plot_module in order to remain compatible with FullabsorptionVCent